 What is the problem?

-A-Team Insight outlines that ‘bad data affects time, cost, customer service, cripples decision making and reduces firms’ ability to comply with regulations.
+A-Team Insight outlines that ‘bad data affects time, cost, customer service, cripples decision making and reduces firms’ ability to manage data and comply with regulations.

-With so much at stake, how can financial services organisations improve the accuracy, completeness and timeliness of their data?
+With so much at stake, how can financial services organisations improve the accuracy, completeness and timeliness of their data in order to improve business processes?

 What approaches and technologies are available to ensure data quality meets regulatory requirements as well as their own data quality objectives?

-This webinar discusses how to establish a business focus on data quality, how to develop metrics as well as experiences of rolling out data quality enterprise-wide.
+This webinar discusses how to establish a data framework and how to develop metrics to measure data quality.
+It also explores experiences of rolling out data quality enterprise-wide and resolving data quality issues.
 It will examine fixing data quality problems in real-time and how dashboards and data quality remediation tools can help.
 Lastly, it will explore new approaches to improving data quality using AI, Machine Learning, NLP and text analytics tools and techniques.

 The topics focused on: